Wisconsin's 86th Assembly district

-The 86th Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in north-central Wisconsin, the district comprises most of central Marathon County, including the city of Mosinee and the villages of Marathon City and Weston, as well as part of northern Wood County, including part of the city of Marshfield.
-The district is represented by Republican John Spiros, since January 2013.
+The 86th Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in north-central Wisconsin, the district comprises the northern half of Wood County and parts of central and southwest Marathon County and northwest Portage County.
+It includes the cities of Marshfield and Pittsville, and the villages of Arpin, Auburndale, Edgar, Fenwood, Hewitt, Junction City, Marathon City, Milladore, Rudolph, Spencer, Stratford, and Vesper.
+The district has been represented by Republican John Spiros since January 2013.

-The 86th Assembly District is located within Wisconsin's 29th Senate district, along with the 85th and 87th Assembly districts.
+The 86th Assembly district is located within Wisconsin's 29th Senate district, along with the 85th and 87th Assembly districts.